Cult-123/Geely-Car-Price-Prediction-MLR-with-GradientBoostingRegressor/README.md

 You are required to model the price of cars with the available independent variables.
 It will be used by the management to understand how exactly the prices vary with the independent variables.
 They can accordingly manipulate the design of the cars, the business strategy etc. to meet certain price levels.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

 ## Project Overview
-In this Project I have unleashed the useful Data Science insights using this CAR Price dataset and performed the feature selection precisely to build multiple linear regression model by combining the power of best statistical rules & principles to maximise accuracy at its best.
+In this Project I have unleashed the useful Data Science insights using this CAR Price dataset and performed the feature selection precisely to build multiple linear regression model along with GradientBoostingRegressor by combining the power of best statistical rules & principles to maximise accuracy at its best.
 The best thing is my model is not having Multicollinearity & Heteroscedasticity problem.

-## This Project is divided into 28 major steps which are as follows:
+## This Project is divided into 29 major steps which are as follows:
 1. [Check out the Data](#data-check)
 2. [Importing Libraries & setting up environment](#imp-lib)
 3. [Loading dataset](#data-load)